+'''

 TaskWrapper.is_revoked().

+'''

-reschedule (eta=None, delay=None)
+reschedule (eta=None, delay=None, expires=None)

-- eta (datetime) execute function at the given time. - delay (int) execute function after specified delay in seconds.
+- eta (datetime) execute function at the given time. - delay (int) execute function after specified delay in seconds. - expires set expiration time for task.
+If not provided, then the task's original expire time (if any) will be used.